elevated 0E2kl October 3, 1945 ~ September 3, 2025

 8361 Yonge Street, Thornhill, ON, L3T 2C7

-elevated n9gj5 Obituary
+elevated 0E2kl Obituary

-elevated n9gj5 It is with great sadness and heavy hearts that his family announce the passing of Frank Bittner on September 3rd, 2025 at the age of 79, just shy of his 80th birthday on October 3rd.He was surrounded by his devoted family with words of comfort and love as he took his final breath.
+elevated 0E2kl It is with great sadness and heavy hearts that his family announce the passing of Frank Bittner on September 3rd, 2025 at the age of 79, just shy of his 80th birthday on October 3rd.He was surrounded by his devoted family with words of comfort and love as he took his final breath.

-elevated n9gj5 Frank was the beloved husband of Cornelia, caring and proud father of James (Amanda), and playful companion of Bennie.
+elevated 0E2kl Frank was the beloved husband of Cornelia, caring and proud father of James (Amanda), and playful companion of Bennie.
 He was predeceased by his parents, Joseph and Katarina Bittner, and sister Mary.

-elevated n9gj5 When Frank graduated from Waterloo University with a degree in Civil Engineering, he became a valuable employee of Canron Inc. where he collaborated in the designing of the CN tower, namely the donut shape, and the former CP hanger at the Pearson International Airport.
+elevated 0E2kl When Frank graduated from Waterloo University with a degree in Civil Engineering, he became a valuable employee of Canron Inc. where he collaborated in the designing of the CN tower, namely the donut shape, and the former CP hanger at the Pearson International Airport.
 Eventually, the balance of his working career was spent as an employee of OPG helping with the construction of Darlington Nuclear Plant.

-elevated n9gj5 Upon retirement he was able to pursue his hobbies in full.
+elevated 0E2kl Upon retirement he was able to pursue his hobbies in full.
 He had a long bucket list too numerous to list.
 He was especially avid about his car clubs (PCA, AMOC), watching Formula 1 racing, travelling, reading about AI, and tinkering around the house – a wife’s dream husband come true.

-elevated n9gj5 Frank was a family man, and his favorite past time was being with his loving family and friends, at home or at the cottage, and sharing past and present stories while having a drink or two.
+elevated 0E2kl Frank was a family man, and his favorite past time was being with his loving family and friends, at home or at the cottage, and sharing past and present stories while having a drink or two.